fra2z/top_interactive_commands/README.md

        window's search string is empty.
 See the `x' interactive command for additional information on sort column highlighting.

-   5e.
+### 5e.
 FILTERING in a Window

-       You  can  use  this `Other Filter' feature to establish selection criteria which will then determine which tasks are shown in the `current' window.
+You can use this 'Other Filter' feature to establish selection criteria which will then determine which tasks are shown in the 'current' window.
 Such filters can be made presistent if preserved  in the rcfile via the 'W' interactive command.

-       Establishing a filter requires: 1) a field name; 2) an operator; and 3) a selection value, as a min‐ imum.
-This is the most complex of top's user input requirements so, when you make a  mistake,  com‐ mand recall will be your friend.
+Establishing a filter requires: 1) a field name; 2) an operator; and 3) a selection value, as a minimum.
+This is the most complex of top's user input requirements so, when you make a  mistake,  command recall will be your friend.
 Remember the Up/Down arrow keys or their aliases when prompted for input.

        Filter Basics